 It also means non-accepting of gifts of any kind or non-greediness or non-holding through senses or non-covetousness.
 It is the abstention from the inordinate desire towards the material objects.

 If one takes possession of things in excess of his bare necessities, he has to safeguard them for future use.
 This makes attachment to the material objects.
 In this sense, Aparigraha is non-attachment too.
 It is giving up the notion of mine-ness in everything.
 It is dispassion and desirelessness.
-It is the absence of greed and jealousy.
+Besides, it is the absence of greed and jealousy.
 It is what renunciation is all about.